phenomnomnominal/betterer/website/docs/updating-results.md

 ## Force update

 By default **Betterer** will only update the results file when your test results improve.
 However, sometimes you need to ship something and don't have time to fix any regressions.
-In those cases it can be useful to force an update to the result file:
+In those cases it can be useful to force an update to the result file by using the [`--update`](./running-betterer#start-options) option:

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';